My life got flipped, turned upside down

-- Unusual Euphemism: Will's aunt shows up with a fiance who is unexpectedly white.
+- Unusual Euphemism: Will's aunt shows up with a fiancé who is unexpectedly white.
 The various adults discuss their surprise seizing on the fact that he is "tall" in order to avoid sounding prejudiced to their kids.
 They are quick to say they have no problem with "tall" people, though.
-Subverted when Will asks if they noticed he was white.
+This is subverted when Will asks if they noticed he was white.

 - Upper-Class Twit: Hilary to a T. Hell, the entire Banks family save Nicky qualifies, though they all get moments that subvert it.